About Hey Michigan

 If you need a break from sun and crowds, you can swap the beach for the canopy walk and boardwalk at Galien River County Park and feel like you slipped into a totally different world.
 Or go big at Warren Dunes with food trucks, a giant beach, and dunes to climb or sandboard down.

 Stay in walkable New Buffalo, and you can mix and match all of it.
-The real question is just: what kind of lake day are you in the mood for?
+The real question is: what kind of lake day are you in the mood for?

 Melody VanderWeide